| FREQUENTLY

 Can

+a house fail the inspection?
 We will not pass or fail a home, but rather describe its

 physical condition and indicate what may need repair or